Demand Letters Travel Fast

 Satchel's Pizza in Gainesville was sued over its website by a plaintiff who'd filed 52 similar suits in 18 months.
 The demand was $6,000.
 Owner Satchel Raye refused and fought the case.
 It was dismissed with prejudice, meaning the plaintiff can never refile.
 Raye won, but he's an outlier.
 Most owners don't have the appetite or the legal budget for that fight.

 Cowford Chophouse in Jacksonville was sued over the same kind of website issues.
 The owner's attorneys told him he could fight but would likely lose.
-He settled for approximately $20,000 including attorney's fees.
+He reportedly settled for approximately $20,000 including attorney's fees.

 What the demand letter triggers